:: Live Web Training

 The event drew professionals from all industries and featured two days of real-world case studies, workshops, networking, and a preview of the all-new @RISK 5.0 and DecisionTools Suite 5.0.

-“The feedback we’ve received from the conference delegates has been overwhelmingly positive,” noted Sam McLafferty, President and CEO of Palisade Corporation.
+“The feedback we’ve received from the conference delegates has been overwhelmingly positive,” noted Sam McLafferty, President and CEO of Palisade.
 “Attendees expressed excitement about the new versions of @RISK and the DecisionTools Suite, and appreciated learning new applications from each other.”

 :: @RISK 5.0 and Keynote Among Highlights